Irfanft12/react-car-rapair/README.md

 # react-car-rapair
-This is a website template transforme from plain HTML, CSS, JQuery to React website template.
+This is a website template transformed from plain HTML, CSS, JQuery to React website template.